ZiluTian/ml_project1/project1/scripts/README.txt

 Date: Oct 25, 2018
 Team members: Virginia Bordignon, Zilu Tian, Tatiana Volkova

+Instructions:
-Please make sure "train.csv" and "test.csv" are in the same folder as run.py
+A) Before running run.py, make sure the train.csv and test.csv files are in the same folder.
+B) After running run.py a file ‘prediction.csv’ is created with the prediction vector submitted to the Kaggle competition.

-Detailed steps
+Detailed steps:
 1. Data preprocessing
 	"load_clean_csv" is a helper function that build on load_csv.
 Additional arguments include missing_val and normalized. missing_val specifies what to do for missing values, which are identified by -999: ignore, replace with the average of the column, or replace with the median.
 Average returns the best result.